 Our program success requires an ongoing and thoughtful evaluation of our internal organizational culture.
 In 2017, iBme adopted a Collaborative Leadership model and began implementing several initiatives to expand our collaborative consciousness and capacity.
 These policies are one step towards achieving our vision of accountable, transparent, diverse leadership and governance.

-Within our Collaborative Leadership system, staff distribute decisions based on each person’s roles and responsibilities, willingness, and resources.
-This collaborative decision making also extends to the Board, who have opted into working groups based on interest and willingness, and work with staff to tackle big decisions.
+Within our Collaborative Leadership system, decisions are distributed based on each person’s and committee’s roles and responsibilities, willingness, and resources.
 Designing and implementing internal frameworks rooted in inclusive and shared power paradigms will prepare us to serve more youth from vulnerable communities and to work with more diverse teachers and staff.
 The five core systems outlined in the Bay Nonviolent Communication Collaboration in the Workplace model include (1) feedback, (2) decision making, (3) information flow, (4) conflict resolution, and (5) resource allocation.

 Since 2017, we have established effective distributed decision making and feedback systems within our office staff.
 In 2019, we focused on including our Board and field staff (teachers, mentors, and managers) explicitly in these efforts.
-In 2020, we plan to focus on establishing more equitable and effective information flow, resource allocation, and conflict resolution protocols.
+In 2020, we established more equitable and effective information flow, resource allocation, and conflict resolution protocols.
 In 2021, we are fully implementing the committee, working group, and board structure outlined in the visual below.